 Sarah R. Cole

-Cole is the John W. Bricker Professor of Law at The Ohio State University Moritz College, where she also serves as Director of the Program on Dispute Resolution .
+Cole is the Michael E. Moritz Chair in Alternative Dispute Resolution at The Ohio State University Moritz College of Law, where she also serves as Director of the Program on Dispute Resolution .
 She regularly serves as a mediator and arbitrator.